dmartine/switch-basemaps-js/README.md

 ## Features
 * Illustrates how to change basemaps
-* Use dojo BasemapGallery digit to make things easy
+* Many basemap types: Streets, Satellite, Topography, Oceans, Gray...
-* Edit HTML and JS code live!
+* Use the dojo BasemapGallery digit to make things easy

 ## Instructions